HrdHat/hrdhatv4-frontend/README.md

 ## Who to contact/credit

-**Security Best Practice:** All user-generated content and dynamic HTML are sanitized using DOMPurify to prevent XSS attacks.
-This is a required dependency for secure frontend development in HrdHat.
+**Security Best Practice:** All user input is handled through bullet proof UI components that prevent XSS attacks at the input level.
+No runtime sanitization needed - components guarantee clean data by design.